Published

 Here’s something that blew my mind when I first learned about it: rivers move.
 Over thousands of years, a river can shift its channel by hundreds of feet.
 The old channel dries up, but the gold stays put, sitting in ancient gravels perched above the current water level.

 These are called bench deposits, and the old-timers in the 1800s figured them out fast.
-Some of the richest gold strikes in the history of American gold mining came from ancient river channels that were completely dry.
+Some of the richest gold strikes in the richest gold-producing regions of the United States came from ancient river channels that were completely dry.
+The state-by-state mining data shows clusters of historical mines in areas where rivers once flowed — and many of those bench deposits have never been thoroughly worked with modern techniques.

 Seasonal Timing: When to Find Gold in Rivers